Gr33ndev/youth-fire-fighters-24h-practice-alerting-system/README.md

 sound file in seconds.
 Replace JF_Logo.png (2064x779px) with the logo of your own youth fire fighters logo.

+## how to use

+1. open setup.php and configer all alerts there
+2. start main.py

 ## structure of config.json

 ```json